 Batteries are another must-have since they can help you operate flashlights, radios, and other equipment in an emergency.
 In case of a medical emergency, a first-aid kit in your RV is essential.
 Finally, a cell phone booster can be a great way to stay in touch with the outside world if you can’t charge your phone using the usual power source.

-Get Ready for Your Boondocking Experience at Cheyenne Camping Center
+Get Ready For Your Boondocking Experience At Cheyenne Camping Center

 As you can see, boondocking has a lot of exciting things to offer you and your family.
 However, making the most of your boondocking experience requires careful preparation.
 Here at Cheyenne Camping Center in Walcott, Iowa, we’d be happy to help you plan your boondocking experience and supply you with some of the key equipment you’ll need.
 If you’d like to talk to one of our experts to get their boondocking advice, don’t hesitate to contact us today.